Traffic Count Data Analysis Using Mixtures of Kato--Jones Distributions: Application

 \subsection{Application of modified method of moments estimation}

 The proposed \katot{inferential methods are} applied to \katot{the traffic count data of interest}.
 The number of samples is 1,121,262, as \chris{mentioned} in Section \ref{data}. \kota{In this section,} the number of components is fixed to two because two \chris{main} peaks are recognized in the histogram (see Section \katot{6.2 for results for} other numbers of components).
-For numerical optimization of ETM, \chris{the} scipy.optimize.minimize package in python with SLSQP method is employed \citep{jon01,kra88}.
-This method is a kind of quasi-Newton method and enables us to solve the constrained optimization problem.
-In this analysis, the optimization of ETM is terminated \chris{when} the difference \chris{in} the value of ETM between two successive steps is lower than $1\times10^{-10}$.
-The initial values of $\mu_k$, $\rho_k$ and $\lambda_k$ are random samples from the uniform distribution on the intervals $[0,2\pi)$, $[0,1)$ and $[0,2\pi)$, respectively.
-Also, those of $\pi_1'$, $\pi_2'$ and $\pi_3'$ are in $[0,1)$ and $\pi_1'+\pi_2'+\pi_3'=1$. \kota{ For this sampling, two random values are drawn from the uniform distribution on $[0,1)$ and the smaller one is regarded as $r_1$ and the other as $r_2$.
-Then, $\pi_1'=r_1$, $\pi_2'=r_2-r_1$, and $\pi_3'=1-r_2$ are calculated.} Furthermore, the moment weight parameter $c$ in $w(p)$ is set to 0.9 because our experiments suggest that estimates with small $c$ are not stable with regard to fitting the data.
+The conditions of the modified method of moments estimation \chris{are} the same \chriss{as} \chris{in} the previous section. \kotar{Note that \cite{nag23} in Japanese traffic engineering journal also analyzed traffic count data by applying the method proposed in the preprint version of this paper \citep{nag22}.
+However, \cite{nag23} only discussed the ultimate results from the viewpoint of traffic engineering and did not discuss theoretical or statistical aspects of the method.
+Moreover, they just focused on comparing the results of data from many counters in different locations, whereas this paper interprets the results from a single location in more detail.}